jamespro/timeleft/README.md

   - [x] end of day
   - [x] total break time
   - [x] total scheduled time
+- [ ] CURRENTLY DOING: passing the times as milliseconds and subtracting
+- [ ] CURRENTLY DOING: What happens when time left goes negative?
+Should stop counting, but a bug happened when time left is negative (cannot divide by negative)
+  - [ ] OR?? should it count up, and be adding to "overtime"?
+Or subtract from "overtime"?
+We currently don't show "overtime" so I would need to design for that.

 ## TODO - MVP 0.2
 - [ ] Display current date and time (optional)